Sylvain-Topeza/housing-price/README.md

 - **Contiguity approximation.** The contiguity graph is built from a k-nearest-neighbor graph (k = 6) on cadastral centroids rather than strict polygon adjacency (Queen/Rook).
 This produces occasional cross-Seine artifacts in the interactive map that do not reflect real economic continuities.
 - **Missing intrinsic features.** DVF does not record floor, building condition, view, or construction year.
 A substantial share of the residual variance is therefore structural rather than spatial.
 - **Arbitrary outlier bounds.** Price filtering between 1,000 and 30,000 EUR/m² is a conservative heuristic; tighter domain-driven thresholds could marginally change descriptive statistics.

-## 📚 Citation

-If you use this repository, please cite:

-- Topeza, S. (2025). *Spatial Analysis of Paris Housing Prices: Endogenous Regionalization and the Limits of Administrative Boundaries.* Research Elective, ENSAE Paris, supervised by A. Bergeaud (HEC Paris).

 ## 📜 License